shipping-api/claudiajs-twilio-shippo/README.md

-# Using AWS Lambda & API Gateway to Send Shipment Tracking Updates via SMS with Shippo & Twilio
+# Use AWS Lambda & API Gateway to Send Shipment Tracking Updates via SMS with Shippo & Twilio

-In this project, we’re going to create an AWS Lambda function that will trigger whenever Shippo pushes an update about a shipment to our AWS API Gateway Endpoint.
-Inside of the Lambda function, we’re going to call out to Twilio to send an SMS update with our tracking info provided by Shippo’s webhook.
+I know that its hard to take an API and integrate it into your system in a reliable way.
+That is why its great to leverage AWS Lambda and AWS API Gateway to create an entire new service without having to provision resources.

+This project focuses on taking two API's, Twilio and Shippo, and creating a service that can automatically send sms shipment tracking updates.
+Twilio will provide the ability to send the SMS update, while Shippo will push the tracking updates to our API Gateway webhook url.

-Now, I know what you’re thinking, this sounds pretty complicated and requires a lot of manual set up and repeated uploading of JavaScript files to AWS, but you’d be wrong.
+Now, I know what you’re thinking, this sounds pretty complicated and requires a lot of manual set up and repeated uploading of files to AWS, but you’d be wrong.
 We’re going to use ClaudiaJS to do a lot of the heavy lifting on this for us, because I’m all about writing less code to do more.

 Things you'll want before getting started with this tutorial: